Paul Carter (basketball): Professional career

 Carter worked out with the Utah Jazz, Golden State Warriors, Minnesota Timberwolves and Milwaukee Bucks of the National Basketball Association (NBA) prior to the 2011 NBA draft but went undrafted.

 Carter began his career in Cyprus with Proteas EKA AEL.
 On December 13, 2011, he signed with the Utah Jazz.
 The confirmation of his signing was delayed while FIBA verified Carter held no contractual obligations that would stop him from playing in the NBA.
 Jazz head coach Tyrone Corbin considered Carter to be a "tremendous athlete" and wanted to experiment with him as a small forward instead of his natural power forward.
 He was waived by the Jazz on December 21, 2011.
 On December 28, 2011, Carter signed with the Idaho Stampede of the NBA D-League.
-He was waived by the Stampede due to personal reasons on March 11, 2012, but was reacquired three days later.
+He was waived by the Stampede for personal reasons on March 11, 2012, but was reacquired three days later.
 Carter averaged 10.8 points and 5.4 rebounds in 34 games played.

 Carter returned to the Stampede for the 2012–13 season.
 His role dwindled as he averaged 3.0 points and 2.7 rebounds in nine games.
 On January 2, 2013, Carter was traded to the Santa Cruz Warriors for Carlon Brown and a fourth round pick in the 2013 NBA D-League draft.
 On January 7, 2013, he was traded to the Springfield Armor with a fifth round pick in the 2013 NBA D-League draft for Shawn Taggart.

 Carter signed with Elitzur Ashkelon of the Liga Leumit in January 2014.
 He averaged 15.1 points and 7.5 rebounds in eight games played until his departure in February 2014.